hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/How-to-use-multiCDN-domains-in-HiddifyManager.md

 # How to manage multiple CDN domains in HiFiManager

-When we have several domains, especially the CDN domain, and our users are also on different mobile networks; Irancell; Telecommunications and... are; How can you manage them better and make better configurations by using the capabilities of the Hi-Fi panel?
+When we have several domains, especially the CDN domain, and our users are also on different mobile networks; Irancell; Telecommunications and... are; How can you manage them better and make better configurations by using the capabilities of the HiddifyManager?

 ## The first proposed method
 It is recommended for this